A Knotty Problem Solved

 Joseph Sandt of MIT tied simple knots in this fiber, and the team observed the color changes to understand what was going on in the knots.
 Then they used this information to fine-tune some computer simulations.

 After that, they took what they'd learned and came up with basic rules that would let them identify strong knots and weak knots without having to do a bunch of rigorous calculations.
-"You should be able to look at a knot and how it's tied, and guess how stable it's going to be," says Patil.
+"You should be able to look at a knot and how it's tied and guess how stable it's going to be," says Patil.

-Strain On A Figure-eight Knot
+Strain On A Figure-Eight Knot

-A figure-eight knot using a color-changing fiber shows patches of yellow, green, and blue to indicate regions of high strain.
+A figure-eight knot made using a color-changing fiber shows patches of yellow, green and blue to indicate regions of high strain.
 This particular fiber has been immersed in an oil bath to reduce the influence of fiber drag.

 They learned that one key feature — and the thing that separates the reef knot from the granny knot — is twist.